 We have updated Safeguarding Service advice for congregations on the safe use of social media/remote learning and the provision of telephone support during the Coronavirus/COVID-19 outbreak.

-In many areas visiting in hospitals has been severely restricted and it may be more appropriate for a hospital chaplain who is onsite to visit.
+In many areas visiting in hospitals is still restricted and it may be more appropriate for a hospital chaplain who is onsite to visit.

 It would be for staff and relatives to decide whether a visit from a minister was advisable in terms of clinical decisions.

-We will be aiming to provide guidance and ideas for how congregations can connect with each other and offer spiritual practices for members to follow in their own time.
-The Weekly Worship section offers readings and spiritual thoughts appropriate for each week.
-You can also find in this section two weekly worship videos, each offering a short service with hymns.
+We continue to encourage congregations to worship online, connect with each other and offer spiritual practices for members to follow in their own time.
+At present, our Weekly Worship offers readings and spiritual thoughts appropriate for each week.
+We also have information available on how to safely use Zoom to connect with your local congregation and community.

 The Moderator and the Scottish Church Leaders Forum have joined a call to pray together at 7pm every Sunday.
 A prayer for this time will be posted to the Church website each week.